 So always weigh your bananas without the peel to see how much it actually weigh.
 It always works perfect.
 Having said that, you can of course use the rough idea of small, medium and large when selecting your banana, you don’t have to buy double the amount of small bananas for a recipe that calls for large bananas!

 Use brown sugar

 I’m recently into incorporating brown sugar in my recipes.
 It’s wholesome, has richer flavour and works just like plain white sugar.
-And the flavour of brown sugar goes hand in hand with the rich banana flavour, so perfect together and perfect for this vegan chocolate chip banana bread recipe too.
+And the flavour of brown sugar goes hand in hand with the rich banana flavour, so perfect together.

 I love using brown sugar in this recipe but if you want you can also use white sugar or coconut sugar or any combination of these sugars.
 I have tried making my banana bread with these sugars and they always turns out as delicious!